 There are 5 primary recruitment tactics that every business and company recruiter should place at the heart of their direct hire recruitment strategy if they want it to consistently succeed.

-I have looked at a lot of research and recruitment data in the last 10 years and worked closely with over 500 hundred organisations of all shapes and sizes, and there are most definitely direct correlations between the tactics and strategies used by organisations that consistently perform well around the key metrics that define how effective your direct hire strategy really is.
+I have looked at a lot of research and recruitment data in the last 10 years, and worked closely with over 500 hundred organisations of all shapes and sizes.
+In this time, I’ve noticed there are most definitely direct correlations between the tactics and strategies used by organisations that consistently perform well, and create an effective direct hire strategy.

-These have obviously changed over the years as new influences infiltrate the recruitment landscape and human behaviours change, but right now, these are the key components that I see associated with the most effective recruitment strategies.
+These have obviously changed over the years as new influences infiltrate the recruitment landscape and human behaviours change, but right now, these are the key recruitment tactics that I see associated with the most effective recruitment.